BigLep/filecoin-upload-action/FLOW.md

 **What it does**:
 - Packs content into a CAR file (IPFS format)
-- Saves build context (Root CID, PR info, etc.) to JSON
+- Saves build context (Root CID, PR info, etc.) to `action-context/context.json`
-- Copies CAR + context into `filecoin-build-context/` directory
+- Copies the CAR into `action-context/` so metadata + content live together
-- Uploads this directory as a GitHub Actions artifact
+- Uploads the `action-context/` directory as a GitHub Actions artifact

 **What it outputs**:
 - Artifact: `filecoin-build-{run_id}` or `filecoin-build-pr-{pr_number}`
-- Contains: CAR file + `build-context.json`
+- Contains: CAR file + `context.json`

 **Secrets needed**: None ✅